RedYetiDev/Blooket-API/README.md

 # Blooket-API

-The Blooket API has been depreciated per request by Blooket.
+The Blooket API has been deprecated per request by Blooket.
 The projects that will no longer be available are
 - Blooket API
 - Blooket.JS
 - Blooket.JS-web